victorliu-sq/PaperWriting/BambooSMP.md

 rewrite these sentences in more deep and academical way .

+develop these sentences Actually, the beginning step, namely prechecking, has one prominent advantage, that is it can skip the initialization of Rank Matrix and PRMatrix to reach the stable matching directly.

+For the  swtich to GPU when there is only one active thread still requires the initialization step.in a more natural way?
+You Actually, the beginning step, namely prechecking, has one prominent advantage, that is it can skip the initialization of Rank Matrix and PRMatrix to reach the stable matching directly.

-develop these sentences in a more natural way?
-You can add sentences or remove duplicate contents to strengthen the connections between sentences
+For the  swtich to GPU when there is only one active thread still requires the initialization step.can add sentences or remove duplicate contents to strengthen the connections between sentences